Alexander1994/pocket_go/ReadMe.md

 ## A little lisp written in Golang you could fit in your pocket

 ### Current Features
-- recursive parser & interpreter (because I wanted my call stacks to be a thesis!)
+- recursive parser & interpreter (because I wanted my call stacks to be bigger than the code I wrote!)
 - numbers, arithmetic primitve functions...